 In IoT things happen in a very dynamic fashion where asynchronous conditions need to be handled right from sensor to application.
 Programming wise Asynchronous conditions implemented via interrupt service routines, call-back functions, event handlers etc. These foundational concepts have been existing in any programming language right from the beginning.
 This will have all the more relevance in IoT as asynchronous handling is key.

-Technologies change frequently!
+So IoT programming requires more foundational skills, Technologies change frequently!
 Few of the technologies which existed few years ago are no more in use.
 However fundamentals of technologies will remain same.
 In fact foundational skills applied in a better way is what makes new technologies emerge in the journey of excellence.
 The same thing applies to IoT as well.
 While IoT can be seen as a latest “buzzword” most of the foundational skill required by a design engineer like Algorithm design, Hardware interfacing, Linux usage etc…remain the same.
 While the onus is on engineers to adapt to new technologies, the importance of building stronger foundations just can’t be ignored.